6 Seriously Good Day Trips (90 Mins) From Paris

 The crown jewel of Chartres is undeniably the Chartres Cathedral, a UNESCO World Heritage site.
 This Gothic masterpiece boasts stunning stained glass windows.
 These beauties date back to the 12th century, proving that good taste is timeless.

-Wander through the charming cobblestone streets and pop into quaint shops selling local handicrafts and artisanal goodies.
+Wander through the cobblestone streets and pop into quaint shops selling local handicrafts and artisanal goodies.
 Take a leisurely stroll along the Eure River, enjoy the scenic views, and chill out in one of the many waterfront parks.

 And hey, don't leave without indulging in some mouthwatering French cuisine at local bistros.
 Or grab a coffee at a café and soak up the vibrant town vibe.